Kyle Caskey

-Kyle Caskey (born December 7, 1978) is a veteran football coach with more than 18 years of National Football League (NFL) and NCAA experience.
+Kyle Caskey (born December 7, 1978) is an American professional football coach who is the running backs coach and special teams coordinator for the St. Louis Battlehawks of the United Football League (UFL).
+He has more than 18 years of National Football League (NFL) and college football experience.

 Early life and education

 Caskey attended Texas A&M University where he played football from 1997 to 1998, and won the Big 12 Championship Game in 1998.
 Following the 1998 season, he focused his athletic career in track and field from 1999 to 2002, where he competed in discus and earned All-Big 12 honors in 2000.

 Coaching career

 College

 Caskey began his coaching career as a defensive graduate assistant at Louisiana–Monroe in 2004.
 From 2006 to 2008 he served as a recruiting coordinator for Indiana State.
 He then served as an intern at Ole Miss, working with the safeties and quality control in 2009.

 On May 20, 2021, he was hired as an offensive analyst for LSU.
 However, he returned to the NFL before the Tigers' season began.